 Pita gyros, souvlaki, mousakas, pastitsio, Greek salad.
 Whoever visits Greece tries at least some (if not all) of these Greek dishes, all being worthy representatives of Greek food.
 Yes, they are all delicious and you can find them in (literally) every restaurant… But is this what the Greeks eat on their everyday?
-Being Greek and a food lover myself, I always wanted to dig into the Greek food culture.
-Each city and island in Greece is famous for different specialties.
+Being Greek and a food lover myself, I always wanted to dig into the Greek culture.
+Each city and island in Greece is famous for its different specialties.
 Mouthwatering dishes, with recipes that pass from generation to generation.
 And during my travels, I tried to taste these dishes, each one at each “origin city”.
 Below you can find the top-10 of these traditional Greek specialties.
 Most of them are only available in their originating place – so be sure to try them at least once when you visit!

-10. Fish plaki (pescetarian, found in Chalkidiki)
+10. Fish plaki (pescetarian, Greek Food found in Chalkidiki)

 9. Pitaroudia (vegetarian, found in Rhodes)